 Noises/Caliginem.

-Mist, born of void and noise, initially concealed from the observer’s sight, gradually reveals itself, inviting an exploration of its hidden essence.
-This ethereal haze, emanating from the interplay of black and white grains, has always existed, yet only now comes into focus.
-The photographic vapour, akin to evaporated water in the chilled atmosphere of the frame, envelops the space, conjuring a cloud wherein the enigma of grain dwells.
-This creation seeks to encapsulate the intangible, to express the elusive nature of reality, where contrasts and ambiguity emerge as the fundamental components of perception.
+Mist, born of void and noise, at first hidden from the viewer’s sight, slowly reveals itself, inviting a closer look at what lies beneath.
+Formed from the interaction of black and white grain, it has always been present, yet only now comes into focus.
+The photographic vapour, akin to evaporated water in the chilled atmosphere of the frame, it fills the space, creating a cloud where uncertainty and contrast shape perception.

-Within this haze, boundaries dissolve.
-Edges blur, time falters, and the familiar is rendered strange.
+Within this haze, boundaries fade.
+Edges soften, time falters, and the familiar is rendered strange.
 Each grain of distortion becomes a vessel.
-The image is not merely seen; it is encountered, felt through intuition rather than logic, as if the eye itself must learn to breathe in uncertainty.
+The image is not simply seen but experienced, felt through instinct rather than logic, as if the eye itself must learn to breathe in uncertainty.